You are currently viewing: Medela - English

 Colostrum helps prevent jaundice

-As well as protecting against tummy upsets, colostrum acts like a laxative that makes your newborn poo frequently.
+As well as protecting against tummy upsets, colostrum acts like a laxative that makes your newborn poop frequently.
 This helps empty his bowels of everything he ingested while in the womb, in the form of meconium – dark, sticky stools.

-Frequent pooing also reduces an infant’s risk of newborn jaundice.
+Frequent pooping also reduces an infant’s risk of newborn jaundice.
 Your baby is born with high levels of red blood cells, which take oxygen around his body.
 When these cells break down, their liver helps to process them, creating a by-product called bilirubin.
-If your baby’s liver isn’t developed enough to process the bilirubin, it builds up in his system, causing jaundice.4 The laxative properties of colostrum help your baby flush out bilirubin in his poo.
+If your baby’s liver isn’t developed enough to process the bilirubin, it builds up in his system, causing jaundice.4 The laxative properties of colostrum help your baby flush out bilirubin in his poop.

 Vitamins and minerals in colostrum

-It’s the carotenoids and vitamin A in colostrum that give it the distinctive yellowy colour.5 Vitamin A is important for your baby’s vision (vitamin A deficiency is a major cause of blindness worldwide),6 as well as keeping his skin and immune system healthy.7 Babies are usually born with low reserves of vitamin A,8 so colostrum helps make up the deficit.
+It’s the carotenoids and vitamin A in colostrum that give it the distinctive yellowy color.5 Vitamin A is important for your baby’s vision (vitamin A deficiency is a major cause of blindness worldwide),6 as well as keeping his skin and immune system healthy.7 Babies are usually born with low reserves of vitamin A,8 so colostrum helps make up the deficit.

 “Those first three days or so are a crucial time for establishing breastfeeding”